University of London Union: Activities

-ULU aimed to represent the diverse students and students’ unions of the University of London.
+ULU aimed to represent the diverse students and students' unions of the University of London.

 The ULU building and venue was widely known as one for gigs that launched major artists such as the Kaiser Chiefs and Goldfrapp.
+At one point in the early 1990s, future comedy superstar Ricky Gervais managed the venue.

 The union funded and published a student newspaper, London Student, although the editorial content was not controlled by the union as a whole but solely by the elected Editor.
 London Student was relaunched as a co-operative in January 2015.

 Sports

 One of ULU's main activities was the provision of Sport Leagues and Sport Clubs.
 The leagues originally only included teams within the University of London.
 Now they include University teams from the London area that are not in UoL.
 The governance of these is carried out by Sports Officers from the Universities and Colleges Students' Unions that have at least one sports team in the league.
 The sports leagues are also supported by the Friends of University of London Sport, whose members were former Sports Officers from within the University of London.

 The union was home to Central London's largest swimming pool.

 In 2015, the UL Athletics and XC club established the London Colleges Athletics Series (LCAS) along with King's College London, University College London and Imperial College London.
 LCAS has since merged with the long-standing London Colleges League to form the London Universities and Colleges Athletics.